jamiebegin/metrics2mqtt/README.md

 ![Home Assistant Developer Tools screenshot](https://github.com/jamiebegin/psutil-mqtt/blob/master/docs/dev_tools_example.png?raw=true)

-The state value is the overall CPU utilization while a detailed breakdown of kernal vs userland time, I/O wait time, etc. appear as attributes.
+The state value is the overall CPU utilization as a percentage.
+A detailed breakdown of kernal vs userland time, I/O wait time, etc. appear as attributes.
 This can be tested in the template sandbox in the Developer Tools:
 ```
 The NUC server recently had a CPU utlization of {{ states('sensor.nuc_cpu') }}%.
 This included executing user-space programs for {{state_attr('sensor.nuc_cpu', 'user')}}% of cycles.
 ```